Nostalgia Marketing Will Forever Be a Hot (and Profitable) Trend

 But thankfully not everyone has the same defeatist spirit as I do.

-The Queen’s Gambit (now the most-watched Netflix scripted limited series ever) bestowed a royal blessing on players across the board throughout the chess industry.
+The Queen’s Gambit (at the time the most-watched Netflix scripted limited series ever, before the K-Pop Demon Hunters busted every record possible) bestowed a royal blessing on players across the board throughout the chess industry.

-For starters, the 1983 Walter Tevis novel that the series is based on recently re-entered the New York Times bestseller list.
+The 1983 Walter Tevis novel that the series is based on re-entered the New York Times bestseller list around the same time of the show’s release.

-Free chess server Lichess shared a view of its user growth over the past few months.
-Note the spike since the premiere of Queen’s Gambit.
+Free chess server Lichess shared a view of its user growth over the months surrounding the time period as well.
+Note the spike after the premiere of Queen’s Gambit.

 Rival Chess.com game app reached the number 3 ranked spot in the strategy games category for U.S. iPhone users (and moved up 256 spots on the most-downloaded apps list).